Globalizing the Curriculum Grant

 - Grant money may not be used for workshops, seminars, or meetings for which participants are given a stipend by an outside granting agency, or to present or publish research, scholarship, or creative works.

-Applications are due by 15 February 2014.
-Funding decisions will be made by a group composed of the Provost, Kendall Center Director, Director of the Center for International and Cultural Education, Chair of the Diversity, Equity, and Inclusion Committee (or designee from the DEIC), and the Chair of the International and Domestic Programs Committee (or designee from the IDPC) with additional or substitute reviewers included at the discretion of the Provost.
-Decisions will be announced by mid-March 2014.
+Applications are due by 15 February 2017.
+Funding decisions will be made by a group composed of the Provost, Kendall Center Director, Director of the Center for International and Cultural Education, Chair of the Diversity, Equity, and Inclusion Committee (or designee from the DEIC), and the Chair of the Global Engagement Committee (or designee from the GEC) with additional or substitute reviewers included at the discretion of the Provost.
+Decisions will be announced by mid-March.

-Submission of a final report addressing the outcomes of the activities undertaken will be due 30 September 2015, to Provost Mark Braun (send via email to firstname.lastname@example.org).
+Submission of a final report addressing the outcomes of the activities undertaken will be due 30 September 2018, to Provost Brenda Kelly (send via email to firstname.lastname@example.org).
 If applicable, please provide the course syllabus as an attachment to the report.
 Applicants failing to submit final reports will not be considered for additional internally-funded grants.